jmay/macabee/README.md

 Dump entire Address Book as JSON to standard output:

+    $ macabee dump
+    $ macabee contacts
-    $ macabee
+    $ macabee groups

 Dump out a single contact as JSON, where the `address-book-id` is the internal identifier, in the form "583BF34F-AD95-45FB-8521-05CB85C13079:ABPerson".

-    $ macabee {address-book-id}
+    $ macabee contact {address-book-id}
+    $ macabee lookup [firstname] [lastname]

-Compare a JSON input to the matching contact record in Address Book, and apply any changes to the Address Book record.
+Compare a JSON input to the matching contact record in Address Book:

+    $ macabee compare inputfile.json

+Compare as above, and apply any changes to the Address Book record.

-    $ macabee inputfile.json
+    $ macabee compare inputfile.json

 ## Contributing